stephomi/nomadsculpt.com/manual/docs/tools.md

 ## View
-This "tool" do nothing in particular, this is simply a way to view the model without modifying your scene.
+This "tool" does nothing in particular, this is simply a way to view the model without modifying your scene.